LionelJouin/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 - Support network security policy.
 - Support an aggregated resource consumption request.
   By default, the sharable device can be allocated once for each pod's allocation.
-  However, a user may want an aggrated amount of resources which can come from a single or multiple sharable device.
+  However, a user may want an aggregated amount of resources which can come from a single or multiple sharable device.
   This is related to [the comment about `distinctAttributes`](https://github.com/kubernetes/enhancements/pull/5104#discussion_r1943835445).

 ## Proposal